betterscientificsoftware/bssw.io/StyleGuide.md

     - Funding sources and programs
     - Projects and organizations
     - Software publishing and citation
     - Discussion forums, Q&A sites
 - **Skills**
     - Personal productivity and sustainability
     - Online learning

 #### Tags: Optional additional keywords for searches
 - Add/revise topics as needed (important terms from curated content; aim for comprehensive coverage to facilitate searches)
-- ATPESC
-- Bitbucket
-- Computational Science Stack Exchange
-- Conference
-- Doxygen
-- FORCE11
-- Git
-- Gitlab
-- HPC
-- Jenkins
-- Minisymposium
-- SoftwareX
-- Software Carpentry
-- Software Sustainability Institute
-- Strategy
-- Team
-- Test-driven development
-- Travis CI
-- TutorialsPoint
-- Udacity
-- Workshop
-- etc.
+- [updated tags coming soon]

 #### Levels: Specify level of detail and depth of content
 - **Level 0**:  BSSw WhatIs document